LucaTamSapienza/LucaTamSapienza/README.md

   - *Bachelor's in Computer Engineering (In Progress)*

 ## 🚀 Current Focus
 Currently, I'm immersing myself in the world of Artificial Intelligence, contributing to the [OpenVINO Toolkit](https://github.com/openvinotoolkit/openvino).
-Simultaneously, I'm exploring the realms of Machine Learning through self-study sessions
+Simultaneously, I'm exploring the realms of Machine Learning through self-study sessions.

 ## 📬 Let's Connect!
 - **discord:** [Famezz]()